Prouty89/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+Essential to making websites interactive, acts as an interface and allows for maniputation of elements in HTML,CSS documents with JavaScript.

 2. What is an event?

+actions that take place in a browser that are either initiated by a user or the browser itself.

 3. What is an event listener?

+attaches responsive interface to an element, which tells that element to wait and "listen" for a previously written event to fire.

 4. Why would we convert a NodeList into an Array?

+In order to have access to array methods.
+NodeList's are browser API, not JavaScript.

 5. What is a component?

+In an effort to honor D.R.Y. we utilize components to take advantage of repeating patterns with respect to elements within our website.

 ### Git Set up